afnanenayet/personal_blog_old/_posts/2017-09-28-explaining-gradient-descent.md

 data at a time.

-If you're using stochastic gradient descent, you'll want to randomly shuffle the data, and perform the operation on that randomly shuffled mini-batch.
+If you're using stochastic gradient descent, you'll want to randomly shuffle the data, and perform each iteration on a randomly shuffled mini-batch.